Nellie Longsworth: Awards and recognition

 Longsworth was recognized by several organizations for her work in the field of historic preservation.
-In 1992, she received the President’s Citation from the American Institute of Architects.
+In 1992, she received the President's Citation from the American Institute of Architects.
 Longsworth won the National Trust for Historic Preservation award of the 1997 Trustees Award for Outstanding Achievement in Public Policy.

-At the National Preservation Conference in 2007, Longsworth received the National Trust’s Highest honor of the Louise DuPont Crowninshield Award.
+At the National Preservation Conference in 2007, Longsworth received the National Trust's highest honor, the Louise DuPont Crowninshield Award.
 In 2008, she was awarded the ACRA Lifetime Achievement Award.
 She was recognized in Congress on different occasions by Congressperson Chris Van Hollen and Congressperson Constance A. Morella for her work in the field.

 The Nellie Longsworth Fund was established with the Center for Preservation Initiatives.
-The fund sponsored people with master’s degrees in preservation to advance their career who have shown their leadership on a national, state, or local level in historic preservation.
+The fund sponsored people with master's degrees in preservation to advance their career who have shown their leadership on a national, state, or local level in historic preservation.

 Personal life

-Longsworth has three children.
-Outside of her career, she spends time gardening and hiking.
+Longsworth had three children.
+Outside of her career, she enjoyed spending time gardening and hiking.
+She died on March 1, 2021.